andrewheiss/ath-hugo/content/blog/2021-12-01_multilevel-models-panel-data-guide/index.markdown

 #### Continent-level variance

 The whole reason we're using a multilevel model here instead of just using indicator variables is that we can use information about the variation in continents to improve our coefficient estimates and model accuracy.
-Notice that there were extra new parameters in the output from `tidy()` (which we can also see if we use the `effects = "ran_pars"` argument:) (these also show up in the output from `summary()` as "Group-Level Effects")
+Notice that there were extra new parameters in the output from `tidy()`, which we can also see if we use the `effects = "ran_pars"` argument (these also show up in the output from `summary()` as "Group-Level Effects"):

 ```r